F-Actin—A Crucial Protein for Cellular Function and Motility

 Actin is present in two forms:

-LifeAct stains filamentous actin structures in living or fixed eukaryotic cells and tissues.
-In contrast to GFP-actin and its alternatives such as actin-binding proteins, LifeAct does not interfere with actin dynamics in vivo and in vitro.
+LifeAct stains filamentous actin structures in living or fixed eukaryotic cells and tissues having the lowest potential interference with actin dynamics in vivo and in vitro.

 G-actin has the ability to polymerize, resulting in the F-actin polymer.
 This process is reversible, allowing the actin monomers to dissociate again from the ends of the actin filaments.